Alex-XJK/GAPP/public/docs/taskCreate.md

 **Before you start:**

-- you should have a authenticated account.
+- you should have an authenticated account.

 ## System Overview